iamvery/docs/live_views/_overview.md

     ruby:
     data(:user).create(params[:user])

-Mutables allow routes to be *declarative* instead of *imperative*.
-We say *what* should happen in the route and define *how* it happens in the mutator.
+Mutables allow routes to access data in a *declarative* manner.
+We say *what* data we want in the route and define *how* we get that data in the mutable.

 ## Mutators